kwame-mintah/terraform-azurerm-kubernetes-cluster/README.md

 To help with the maintenance of these hooks, [pre-commit](https://pre-commit.com/) is used, along with [pre-commit-hooks](https://pre-commit.com/#install).

-Please following [these instructions](https://pre-commit.com/#install) to install `pre-commit` locally and ensure that you have run `pre-commit install` to install the hooks for this project.
+Please follow [these instructions](https://pre-commit.com/#install) to install `pre-commit` locally and ensure that you have run `pre-commit install` to install the hooks for this project.

 Additionally, once installed, the hooks can be updated to the latest available version with `pre-commit autoupdate`.